PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

 To Do, Maybe:

 - maybe merge in my GM MIDI Utils Project (for GM/GS standard Names, Numbers, Controller Names, etc.)
-- maybe Port to LCB or replace with LCB, UDI's Hypercard style 'ABC' Notation compatible opensource LCS Lib called makeSMF.
+- maybe Port to LCB, or replace with LCB, UDI's Hypercard style 'ABC' Notation compatible opensource LCS Lib called makeSMF.
-- maybe port to LCB or replace with LCB, my LCS style 'ABC' Notation compatible opensource LCS Lib called MakeSMF.
+- maybe port to LCB, or replace with LCB, my LCS scripts for dealing with MIDI's variable length quantities (VLQ), conversion back and forth from 7-bits-per-byte (VLQ) to and from standard 8 bit bytes, hex or decimal numbers.